 NEW DELHI: Nirbhaya's brutal gang rape on this date exactly a year ago led to an upsurge that jolted the country.
 But there were others too, who suffered abuse on that fateful night.
 Their cases never attracted attention and their prospects of getting justice appear extremely bleak.

-Though the governments, both at the Centre and the city, claimed they have initiated a number of measures to end the culture of crime against women, activists feel not much success has been achieved to make women feel safe in Delhi.
+city, claimed they have initiated a number of measures to end the culture of

 Our tears haven't dried, Nirbhaya's father says

 "Our tears have not dried.
 With each passing day her memories get more intense.
 Someone is always crying at home"- these words of the father of December 16 gang rape victim describe the pain and struggle of her family to overcome the tragedy that shook India a year ago.
+Since the fateful incident, the family of the girl remains in grip of shock, grief and anger though four of the rapists were sentenced to death by a court after a nine-month trial.

 "We will never recover ever and she is very much alive within us," the 48-year-old father told PTI with tears welling up in his eyes.